|

 In northeast Kansas - the Sunflower State - this iconic flower blooms for a short time each summer.
 One of the best places to see a remarkable annual display of these gorgeous plants is at Grinter Farms near the town of Lawrence - home to the University of Kansas.
 At its peak, the farm hosts 40 acres of giant sunflowers, which typically bloom for a couple of weeks in late August to early September.
 And these fields are so widely renowned that visitors come from across the globe to see them.
 Although the drive from my Overland Park, KS home to Grinter Farms takes less than 40 minutes, parking can be really challenging for all but the earliest visitors.
 So my friend Ellen, and I, departed our homes at 7:30 a.m.
 It wasn't a bad choice in terms of the hot weather, either!
 A short walk from the car put us amid thousands of these bright, cheerful flowers, with some plants soaring several feet above us.
 However, we arrived too early to enjoy the Sunflower General Store.
 In season, the shop offers a broad selection of sunflower-logoed water bottles and jewelry to enormous wall art.
 You might also find luscious homemade cinnamon rolls, creamy body butter, and even some Kansas City Chiefs memorabilia.
 Seeing these sunflowers was truly memorable and well worth the effort.
 Put this on your must-do list for 2026!
 Top photo: I made the pale blue ornament in this pretty lineup.
 Lower photo: Crafted during my second visit, this paperweight has decorated my home office desk ever since it was cooled and shipped to me. ************************************************************************************** I first visited this lovely glass blowing shop at Coastal Arts Center while enjoying a trip created by Geiger and Associates Public Relations, more than a decade ago.
 A second trip to the area - this time with Mindy Bianca Public Relations - provided another opportunity to flex my creativity under the direction of highly skilled staff at The Hot Shop.
 During both visits, I loved how my experiences here ignited the artistic side of my personality.
 Opened in 2009, The Hot Shop's friendly and knowledgeable staff guides visitors during public weekday 'Make Your Own' sessions (fee required), resulting in ornaments to home wall displays.
 Additional opportunities include a Private Glass Blowing Class (the Make Your Own class is a prerequisite), a Sun Catcher Fused Glass Project, Glass Fusing, and Lamp Work.
 Because each completed piece must slowly cool for 24 hours before a guest takes it home, shipping is also available.
 Safety considerations are paramount in this studio.
 Kids may participate from age eight with adult companions.
 Guests must wear closed-toe shoes, and cotton versus synthetic clothing is highly recommended because synthetics are more flammable.
 The next time you visit Orange Beach, Alabama, set aside some time at The Hot Shop.
 You'll love the results.
 Above: The Coastal Arts Center With thanks to Sara Martin, Director of Strategic Communications, Mindy Bianca Public Relations, for taking so many of these 'action photos.'

 Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
 However, I make every effort to report my experiences fairly and honestly.
 Welcome to Tanganyika Wildlife Park in Goddard, Kansas.
 During multiple visits and thanks to several special experiences since 2009 I’ve fed lemurs on my lap, petted a crouching kangaroo and friendly rhinoceros, and watched giraffes loping across wide open spaces.
 With many decades of experience in the wildlife industry, Jim and Sherri Fouts operate this wildlife park outside of Wichita.
 It’s a fascinating story of helping this family-friendly destination to evolve and thrive, while educating visitors from across the U.S. and the globe regarding endangered species and conservation.
 In 2025, Tanganyika also achieved the number two slot on a Newsweek readers’ choice list of animal parks and sanctuaries across the nation.
 Tanganyika’s mission is to preserve rare and endangered species through 13 breeding programs.
-Forty exhibits feature 10 interactive stations, over 400 animals and 37 successful breeding programs.
+Forty exhibits feature 10 interactive stations, more than 400 animals and 37 successful breeding programs.
 Opened in 2008, the Park receives no local, state, or federal funding.
 Accredited by the Global Humane Society and the Zoological Association of America, Tanganyika collaborates with more than a dozen conservation organizations, worldwide, working to protect natural habitats and support species survival – including planting trees and restoring rainforests.
 See my slideshow, below, for a glimpse of what you may experience during your visit to Tanganyika Wildlife Park.
 Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
-However, I still make every effort to report my experiences
+However, I still make every effort to report my experiences fairly and honestly.

 Welcome to Visual Traveler.I love crafting stories about fantastic food & beverages, must-visit destinations & eco-friendly topics.
 I wrote a 350+ page book about Kansas.
 And I've worked with dozens of other clients - from Fodors.com & AAA magazines to USA Today/10Best & WanderWithWonder.
-And that gorgeous sky above?
-That's the view from a mineral-rich pool at Ojo Caliente Mineral Springs Resort and Spa, in New Mexico - one of my favorite spots in the northern half of the state.

 |